quan-h-vu/quan-h-vu.github.io/content/samples/hugosite/index.md

 ## Creating a Site

 1. [Select a theme](https://themes.gohugo.io/).
 Consider whether you need a single- or multi-page theme for your site.
 It's also worth noting each theme's documentation.
-Some themes have sparse documentation, which can make it more difficult to configure the theme to your needs.
+This site uses [the Gokarna theme](https://github.com/gokarna-theme/gokarna-hugo?tab=readme-ov-file), which provides [extensive](https://gokarna-hugo.netlify.app/posts/theme-documentation-basics/) [documentation](https://gokarna-hugo.netlify.app/posts/theme-documentation-advanced/).
+This makes it easier to configure compared to themes with sparse documentation.
 2. Follow [Hugo's quick start tutorial](https://gohugo.io/getting-started/quick-start/) to create a site and a new page.
 3. Enable embedded link and image render hooks: Open the site configuration file, `hugo.toml`, in your text editor.
 Add the following into the file.